AngusWright/AstroStats/Md/IntroductionToStatistics_Section0.md

 </tbody>
 </table>

-In **R** we have used the concatenate command “c” to construct our vector of integers.
-Note that, because the vector is a fundamental object in **R**, it simply retains the type “numeric”; however in **python** this form of variable has the new type numpy.ndarray.
-As you can guess from the name, this is a special 1-dimensional case of the n-dimensional array we will discuss next.
-The implementation of numpy.ndarray is essentially the same as base vectors in **R**, which means that simple vector arithmetic is possible simply in both languages.
+In `R` we have used the concatenate command `c()` to construct our vector of integers.
+Note that, because the vector is a fundamental object in `R`, it simply retains the type `numeric`; however in `python` this form of variable has the new type `numpy.ndarray`.
+As you can guess from the name, this is a special 1-dimensional case of the *n*-dimensional array we will discuss next.
+The implementation of `numpy.ndarray` is essentially the same as base vectors in `R`, which means that simple vector arithmetic is possible simply in both languages.